 Types of hand saw

-There are three main types of hand saw: universal, heavy-duty or fine.
-Choose a heavy-duty saw for tough tasks such as cutting railway sleepers.
-Tthe large teeth of heavy-duty saws power through materials more quickly and with less effort than fine-toothed saws.
-Use a fine saw when a neater finish is required such as when cutting doors to size.
-For general DIY use, you can choose a universal saw like the Spear & Jackson Predator Saw or the Irwin 880UN20 880 Saw.
-This will give you a reasonably fine cut, but it may take a bit longer to get through tough materials.
+There are three main types of hand saw – the universal hand saw, the heavy-duty hand saw and the fine hand saw.
+A heavy-duty hand saw for tough tasks such as cutting railway sleepers.
+The large teeth of heavy-duty hand saws power through materials more quickly and with less effort than fine-toothed hand saws.
+Use a fine hand saw when a neater finish is required, such as when cutting doors to size.
+For general DIY use however a universal hand saw like the Spear & Jackson Predator Saw or the Irwin 880UN20 880 Saw will give you a reasonably fine cut, but it may take longer to navigate tougher materials.

-When choosing a saw look for a good quality blade with a protective coating to help it resist rust.
-Choose a saw with the appropriate TPI for the material you will be working with.
-For example, the Stanley 515289 FatMax Heavy-duty Handsaw has a 7 TPI blade, which is perfect for cutting wood faster.
-The Stanley STA515244 FatMax Fine Cut, on the other hand, has an 11 teeth per inch blade, making it more ideal for smooth cuts.
+When choosing a hand saw look for a good quality blade with a protective coating to help it resist rust.
+Choose a hand saw with the appropriate tpi (teeth per inch) for the material you will be working with.
+For example, the Stanley 515289 FatMax Heavy-duty Handsaw has a 7 tpi blade, which is perfect for cutting thicker wood faster.
+The Stanley STA515244 FatMax Fine Cut, on the other hand, has an 11 teeth per inch blade, making it more ideal for smoother cuts.
 It is also a good idea to look for a handsaw with an ergonomic soft grip handle like the Bahco 2600-22-Xt-Hp Handsaw.
-This will prevent your hand from slipping as well as making the saw more comfortable to use.
+This will prevent your hand from slipping, as well as making the saw more comfortable to use.

 Handsaws are ideal for cutting wood including MDF, plywood and chipboard.
-Heavy-duty hand saws are ideal for cutting logs, large items such as railways sleepers and for making long cuts that would take too long to do with a finer saw.
-Some can also be used to cut plastics or laminated wood such as kitchen worktops
+Heavy-duty hand saws are ideal for cutting logs, large items such as railways sleepers and for making long cuts that would take too long with a finer hand saw.
+Most wood saws can be used to cut plastics or laminated wood such as kitchen worktops.

 How do I keep my saw cuts straight?

-When cutting a length of wood with a saw there are several tips that can help ensure you get a nice straight cut
+When using a hand saw for cutting wood there are several tips that can help ensure you achieve a nice straight cut.

-To prepare for your cut, firstly, work on a solid workbench or table.
-If the table wobbles or moves this is likely to affect the straightness of your cut.
+To prepare your cut work on a solid workbench or table.
+If the table wobbles or moves this is not only potentially dangerous but will also affect the straightness of your cut.

 Now you are ready to begin your cut.